bjaraujo/Bombermaaan/openai/gym-bombermaaan/README.md

 # OpenAI gym

-The [Bombermaaan environment](https://github.com/bjaraujo/Bombermaaan) is an environment which supports continuous state and action spaces.

 ## Bombermaaan

 The bombermaaan environment state is the 84x96 pixels RGB and the actions space size is 6: